arpadpall21/software-versions-timeline/README.md

 # Software Versions Timeline

 ## Description
-- this UI tool is to offers a broad overview of essential software release versions, making it easy for users to compare different versions in time
+- UI tool offering a broad overview of essential software release versions, making it easy for users to compare different versions in time

 ## Requirements
  - Node.js v18.19.0+